-From this video, it seems the focus of her work is to get people who aren’t ever so creative to work with an innovation framework - with a little bit of mental conditioning to boost confidence and get them to think like true creatives: people like you, who are constantly framing and reframing problems and connecting and combining in interesting and surprising ways.
+From this video, it seems the focus of her work is to get people who aren’t ever so creative to work with an innovation framework - with a little bit of mental conditioning to boost confidence and get them to think like creatives.
+People like you, who are continually framing and reframing problems and connecting and combining in exciting and surprising ways.

-For the naturally creative, it makes an ace refresher course to revisit when you need to do some innovative problem solving.
-It will remind you that you’re already a true creative - and help you parameterize your ideas and ways of thinking, so you can deliver genius-on-demand.
+For the naturally creative, it makes an ace refresher course to revisit when you need to do some innovative problem-solving.
+It will remind you that you’re already a truly creative - and help you parameterise your ideas and ways of thinking so that you can deliver genius-on-demand.
 Not bad for 20 mins of your time.

 6. How Empathy Fuels the Creative Process

 Empathy sells.
-And like David Oglivy said: "If it doesn't sell, it isn't creative”.
+And like David Ogilvy said: "If it doesn't sell, it isn't creative”.
 Ergo, no empathy, no creativity = no sales.
 That wouldn’t do now, would it?

-So if you want an EQ boost, look no further than this 18 minute Ted talk from Seung Chan Lim - aka Slim - who has a really interesting take on empathy that will make you reconsider how you cater to different audiences.
+So if you want an EQ boost, look no further than this 18 minute Ted talk from Seung Chan Lim - aka Slim - who has an exciting take on empathy that will make you reconsider how you cater to different audiences.
 He starts with something he learned by cutting wood in a workshop then uses it to frame insights from his research.

-Slim is an award-winning designer and researcher/engineer and it shows in this deep thinking talk.
+Slim is an award-winning designer and researcher/engineer, and it shows in this in-depth thinking talk.
 He’s also a master storyteller, bringing his research to life effortlessly.

-Really compelling.
-He’ll help you more deeply understand the genuine human emotions behind the decisions people make.
-A delight and a privilege to watch.
+Compelling.
+He’ll help you more deeply understand the genuine human emotions behind the decisions people make: a delight and a privilege to watch.

 7. Creativity Under Pressure

 Can you be brilliant, prolific and healthy all at the same time?
 That’s a question Todd Henry is fascinated with.
-He says the usual process when a deadline looms is to panic…then explore the first or easiest option…then execute in a hurry.
+He says the usual process when a deadline looms is to panic – then explore the first or most comfortable option – then execute in a hurry.
 Sound familiar?

 Well, there is another attitude to take.
-As Todd says: “mount perpetual assault on the beach head of apathy”.
+As Todd says: “mount a perpetual assault on the beachhead of apathy”.

 Todd Henry is the author of the Accidental Creative: How to Be Brilliant at a Moments Notice.